The process

 How Second Residency Works for Americans

-Five stages from first conversation to functioning second base.
-The sequence matters — most of the expensive mistakes happen when people skip a stage or reverse the order.
+The engagement runs in five stages, from Departure Briefing to functioning second base.
+Before any of it begins, a Situation Review — the intake conversation that gates the practice.
+The sequence matters.
+Most of the expensive mistakes happen when people skip a stage or reverse the order.

 How does the Quiet Departure process work?

-The Quiet Departure process has five stages: a paid Departure Briefing to assess your specific options and obstacles; a decision on whether and how to proceed; establishing a legal foothold in a second jurisdiction (currently Italy for most clients); executing the transition in the correct sequence across legal, financial, and logistical elements — including US FBAR and FATCA compliance; and ongoing maintenance of your second-base status.
-From first Briefing to functioning residency typically takes 9 to 18 months, depending on circumstances.
+The Quiet Departure process is gated by a Situation Review — a thirty-minute intake conversation, no charge, reviewed personally, where we assess whether we can meaningfully help with the situation.
+If we can, the engagement formally begins with a paid Departure Briefing.
+The engagement then runs through five stages: the Briefing itself, a decision on whether and how to proceed, establishing a legal foothold in a second jurisdiction (Italy for the largest share of clients; Mexico, Portugal, or an ancestry-citizenship pathway for others), executing the transition in the correct sequence across legal, financial, and logistical elements — including US FBAR and FATCA compliance — and ongoing maintenance of your second-base status.
+From first Briefing to functioning residency typically takes 9 to 18 months, depending on jurisdiction and circumstances.
+Departure Briefings are not directly bookable.

 By Bryan Del Monte — Founder, Quiet Departure.
 Former national security professional and DoD advisor.